 Opiates bind to receptors in the brain called opiate receptors.
 Opiate receptors are located throughout the body, but they are most abundant in areas of the brain that control pain, sensation, and emotion.
 Opiates work by binding to opiate receptors in the brain and spinal cord, reducing pain and producing feelings of euphoria.

 Opiates are highly addictive and can produce physical dependence after just a few uses.
 They are most commonly used to treat chronic pain conditions like cancer or post-surgical pain, but people often abuse them recreationally.

 Opiates are a class of drugs that include heroin, morphine, and fentanyl.
 They bind to brain and spinal cord receptors to produce their effects, including pain relief and euphoria.
 Because opiates produce such powerful effects, they can be highly addictive.
 However, they can also treat pain in people after surgery or other conditions.

 The effects of opiates on the body are varied.
 When taken for analgesia (pain relief), the primary effect of opiates is to reduce pain signals from the brain through the spinal cord and into the body.
 This reduces both acute and chronic pain.
 Opiates also have sedative qualities that induce sleep and lethargy.

 An opiate’s effects on the mind include an initial euphoria that can be followed by depression, sleepiness, and confusion.
 These feelings require more and more of the drug, as one’s tolerance builds over time.
 At lower doses, people may experience feelings of relaxation and calmness.
 At higher doses, they may experience hallucinations or feelings of being high or out of control.

 Opiate addiction is a major problem in the United States, and it can have devastating effects on both the lives of those who suffer from it and their loved ones.
 Opiates include drugs like heroin, morphine, methadone, codeine, and prescription painkillers.
 They are highly addictive and can cause physical and psychological dependence.

-Examples of physical, psychological, and behavioral signs that may indicate that someone is suffering from opiate addiction include:
+Examples of physical, psychological, and behavioral signs and symptoms of opiate addiction include the following: